nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Currently we only support convenient import and export from our app.
 We plan to use CSV files for better compatibility with other software programs.

 5. **Removal of Appointment date**
 The appointment date field will be removed, as future commands will automatically tag session logs with the current date and time from the device, improving logging efficiency and eliminating the need for manual entry.

 6. **Implementation of Edit and Delete Log Commands** As we enhance the tracking of changes in session logs, our goal is to ensure full compliance with the code of conduct required by medical applications.
 We will only introduce edit and delete log commands once we are certain that they meet all necessary regulatory standards.

+7. **Support for special characters in names**
+We plan to support special characters in names, such as hyphens, apostrophes and slashes, to ensure that all names are accurately represented in the application.